openquoll/react-mug/README.md

 }
 ```

-Then, the actions of both types can be easily tested in functional style:
+Meanwhile, the actions of both types can be easily tested in functional style:

 ```tsx
 // CounterMug.test.ts